 There is nothing wrong with using food as part of a soothing ritual.
-Food is inherently soothing to humans.
-But what we want to think about is that our child has an emotional toolbox that they will use to soothe their negative emotional states.
+Food is inherently soothing to humans, and emotions and eating disorders are linked.
+So what we want to think about is that our child has an emotional toolbox that they will use to soothe their negative emotional states.

 If the only tool in their toolbox is food, they are missing out on many other self-soothing techniques.